roubachof/Sharpnado.TaskLoaderView/README.md

 Consider this scenario:

 1. we are loading a list of retro game
-2. loading is successfull: the list is displayed
+2. loading is successful: the list is displayed
 3. we are refreshing the list
 4. oops an error occurs
 5. do we want to see the error view although the items were correctly loaded before?